RocketMan/solaris-ports/components/desktop/gnome-weather/README.md

 ## GNOME Weather

 With the GNOME Weather application, you can view the current conditions at your location or from weather stations around the world.
-In addition, GNOME Weather gives you a 2-day hourly and 5-day forecast.

 ### Requirements